Ductal carcinoma in situ (DCIS) is the presence of abnormal cells inside a milk duct in the breast.

 - First pregnancy after age 30

-- Taking combination estrogen-progestin hormone replacement therapy after menopause
+- Taking combination estrogen-progestin hormone replacement therapy for more than three to five years after menopause

 - Genetic mutations that increase the risk of breast cancer, such as in the breast cancer genes BRCA1 and BRCA2